 - Manage Expectations: Ensure your client has realistic expectations about their timeline and responsibility to make it happen.
 Respect their time and be honest from the get-go.

 Customer success onboarding doesn’t have to be a rabbit hole of question marks and unmet expectations.
 While there isn’t a perfect science to the awkwardness that is customer handoffs and onboarding, there can be a clear plan to avoid anyone dropping the figurative baton.
 The biggest part of finding success is to embrace being an advocate for your new customer.
 Understand their needs and expectations, celebrate their milestones, and empower them to maximize the full potential of your product for their business goals.

-Download our white paper, Onboarding your Customers with Purpose, Momentum, and Precision, to learn more about the implications discussed in this blog post.
+Check out the full list in our white paper, Onboarding your Customers with Purpose, Momentum, and Precision.
+Download our white paper to learn more about the implications discussed in this blog post.